Addiction: Diagnosis

-Classification
+Addiction is diagnosed clinically against criteria set out in the two major classification systems, supported by brief screening instruments.

 DSM-5

 The fifth edition of the DSM uses the term substance use disorder to refer to a spectrum of drug use-related disorders.
-The DSM-5 eliminates the terms abuse and dependence from diagnostic categories, instead using the specifiers of mild, moderate and severe to indicate the extent of disordered use.
-These specifiers are determined by the number of diagnostic criteria present in a given case.
-In the DSM-5, the term drug addiction is synonymous with severe substance use disorder.
+The DSM5 eliminates the terms abuse and dependence from diagnostic categories, instead using the specifiers of mild, moderate, and severe to indicate the extent of disordered use.
+The number of diagnostic criteria present in a given case determines these specifiers.
+In the DSM5, the term drug addiction is synonymous with severe substance use disorder.

-The DSM-5 introduced a new diagnostic category for behavioral addictions.
+The DSM5 introduced a new diagnostic category for behavioral addictions.
 Problem gambling is the only condition included in this category in the fifth edition.
-Internet gaming disorder is listed as a "condition requiring further study" in the DSM-5.
+Internet gaming disorder is listed as a "condition requiring further study" in the DSM5.

 Past editions have used physical dependence and the associated withdrawal syndrome to identify an addictive state.
 Physical dependence occurs when the body has adjusted by incorporating the substance into its "normal" functioning – i.e., attains homeostasis – and therefore physical withdrawal symptoms occur on cessation of use.
-Tolerance is the process by which the body continually adapts to the substance and requires increasingly larger amounts to achieve the original effects.
-Withdrawal refers to physical and psychological symptoms experienced when reducing or discontinuing a substance that the body has become dependent on.
-Symptoms of withdrawal generally include but are not limited to body aches, anxiety, irritability, intense cravings for the substance, dysphoria, nausea, hallucinations, headaches, cold sweats, tremors, and seizures.
-During acute physical opioid withdrawal, symptoms of restless legs syndrome are common and may be profound.
-This phenomenon originated the idiom "kicking the habit".
+Tolerance is the process of the body adapting to a substance so that larger amounts are needed for the same effect.
+Withdrawal describes the physical and psychological symptoms that appear when a substance the body has adapted to is reduced or stopped.
+Which symptoms occur, and how dangerous they are, depends heavily on the substance: withdrawal from alcohol or benzodiazepines can be life-threatening, whereas withdrawal from most other substances is distressing but not usually dangerous.

 Medical researchers who actively study addiction have criticized the DSM classification of addiction for being flawed and involving arbitrary diagnostic criteria.